Accommodation Information for Online Classes

 Visit the Online Course Support page for more information about online courses and tools for success.

 Is online learning for me?
 Ask yourself these questions:

 How well do I manage my time?

-The independent nature of online study requires a firm grasp on the ability to manage your time.
+The independent nature of online classes require a firm grasp on the ability to manage your time.
 You will be required to set a regular study schedule, keep track of assignments and due dates, as well as participate in online discussions.
 This may be more difficult without regular, in-person reminders from an instructor.
 This requires discipline to ensure that the course is not forgotten in your day-to-day activities.

 Does my disability affect my ability to process and comprehend written information?

 For individuals with certain disabilities, managing the content, directions and discussion in an online course becomes increasingly difficult.
-Information in an online course is frequently delivered via written material on the study's web site.
+Information in an online course is frequently delivered via written material on the class's web site.
 The instructor will not be immediately available to deliver the information auditorily or to provide clarification for any misunderstood concepts or assignments.

 Will I need to utilize assistive technology to complete this course?

 For some students with disabilities, the use of assistive technology is necessary.
 This can pose a challenge if some aspects of the online course management system are not compatible with the assistive technology you are using.
 Try to use your assistive technology with the sample course to identify any challenges that you will encounter while engaged in online study.

 How comfortable am I with computers and technology?